Huang Yaqiong: 2024

 In 2024, Huang and Zheng, who were dominant previously in Malaysia Open just finally defeated in 2024 by Kim Won-ho and Jeong Na-eun in three sets by scoreline of 21-11, 18-21, 17-21.
 Two weeks later, They manage to win their fifth Indonesia Masters against a young Japanese mixed doubles pair Hiroki Midorikawa and Natsu Saito in straight sets.

-In March, Huang and Zheng pair manage to defend their All England Open title and win it for the third time against their Japanese rival and number 2 seeds, Yuta Watanabe and Arisa Higashino 21–16, 21–11.
-Later in April, Huang and Zheng continues to fumble the Asia Championships in the semifinals this time by losing to current recently heralded World Champions, Seo and Chae.
+In March, Huang and Zheng pair manage to defend their All England Open title and won it for the third time against their Japanese rival and number 2 seeds, Yuta Watanabe and Arisa Higashino 21–16, 21–11.
+Later in April, Huang and Zheng continued to fumble the Asia Championships in the semifinals this time by losing to current recently heralded World Champions, Seo and Chae.

-They resurgent in form for the final two months before Olympics by winning the Singapore Open and another final in Indonesia Open.
-As a result of a great and consistent season in last two years, Huang and Zheng manage to qualifies to the 2024 Olympics as the first seed in mixed doubles category.
+They saw a resurgence in form during the final two months before the Olympics winning the Singapore Open and reaching another final in the Indonesia Open.
+As a result of consistent seasons in last two years, Huang and Zheng managed to qualify to the 2024 Olympics as the first seed in mixed doubles category.

-During the Olympics, Huang and Zheng did not have a single problem in the group stage and win all the three games.
+During the Olympics, Huang and Zheng did not have a single problem in the group stage and won all the three games.
 In the quarterfinals, they manage to defeat their compatriot who is in the second seed, Feng Yanzhe and Huang Dongping in an all Chinese quarterfinal before beating the fourth seed, Yuta Watanabe and Arisa Higashino 21–14, 21–15 in the semis and finally redeeming their lost at 2020 Olympics with a dominating straight sets win against Kim Won-ho and Jeong Na-eun 21–8, 21–11 and took their first gold medal, completing their final major collections.

 To mark an illustrious ending to their international badminton career, Huang and Zheng won another World Tour Finals after defeating Chen Tang Jie and Toh Ee Wei in a grueling three sets match of 21–18, 14–21, 21–17.

 2025

 On New Year's Day, Huang announced her resignation from the national team, effectively retiring from international tournaments.
 She cited the accumulated injuries and increasing age as her reasons, despite still having the physical ability to compete.
+Her farewell party was held after the 2025 BWF World Tour Finals in Hangzhou.